freginold/fontSwitcher/README.md

 `fontSwitcher('fontName#flag', 'class');`

 where `fontName` is the new font to load and `class` is the class to attach the new font to.  `flag` is used to specify whether the font is a Google font (`#g`) or an Adobe font (`#a`).
 If it's neither -- such as a native font or a generic font -- then no flag is necessary.
+Flags can be either upper-case or lower-case.

 So to load the Google font "Lobster" and apply it to the "smallTitle" class, the code would look like this: